Upcoming Chicago-area Events:

 - The Book Larder, Seattle, WA: August 18.

 - Portland Homestead Supply, Portland, OR: August 21 at 11:30 am

 - The Novel Neighbor, St. Louis, MO: October 1 at 1 pm

 I am available for private and semi-private canning lessons in the comfort of your own kitchen.
 I will bring my equipment with me, so that you do not need to invest in any expensive gadgets.
 Lessons typically take two hours and at the end you will have a detailed recipe and several delicious jars to eat or share.
 I am happy to do family lessons as well.

-My rates begin at $200 for a private lesson and an additional $10 for each extra person, up to four people total, plus the cost of supplies.
+My rates begin at $250 for a private lesson for up to four people total, plus the cost of supplies.
 (You can provide your own supplies, which include jars, and ingredients, or I can purchase them for you.)
 I will charge a slightly higher rate if you are far from the Oak Park-River Forest area and I have to drive more than 30 minutes to reach you.

 If you are interested in scheduling a lesson or have any questions, please contact me at firstname.lastname@example.org.
 I look forward to hearing from you!